-All of our approximately 125 employees and nine directors are eligible to participate in the Amended 2010 Plan and may receive all types of awards other than incentive stock options.
-Incentive stock options may be granted under the Amended 2010 Plan only to our employees in the United States.
+All of our approximately 320 employees and all of our nine non-employee directors are eligible to participate in the Amended 2010 Plan and may receive all types of awards; provided that incentive stock options may be granted under the Amended 2010 Plan only to our employees in the United States.
 Our consultants are also eligible to participate in the Amended 2010 Plan, but we generally do not make awards to consultants and have no current plans to make any awards to consultants under the Amended 2010 Plan.